pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-functions-multi-parameters.md

 ```

 <!-- #region -->
-## Combine Download and Import of Data Files into One Function
+## Combine Download and Read Input of Data Files into One Function

-You can also write multi-parameter functions to combine other tasks into one function, such as downloading and importing data files into a **pandas** dataframe.
+You can also write multi-parameter functions to combine other tasks into one function, such as downloading and reading data files into a **pandas** dataframe.

 Think about the code that you need to include in the function:
 1. download data file from URL: `et.data.get_data(url=file_url)`
-2. import data file into **pandas** dataframe: `pd.read_csv(path)`
+2. read data file into **pandas** dataframe: `pd.read_csv(path)`

 From this code, you can see that you will need two input parameters for the combined function:
 1. the URL to the data file